Updated: Jul 23

 How to Improve Pull-ups

 1. Practice holding a dead hang for 10s, 20s, and 30s.
-Once you can master a 30-second hang add some weight.
-This is will increase your grip strength.
-You can also try hanging on thicker bars or vertical ropes or towels which making gripping somewhat harder.
-You are only as strong as your weakest link – if your hands and forearms can’t hold your weight you’ll never be able to do a strict pull-up.
+Work your way up to 2 min.
+Once you can master a 2-minute hang, add some weight.
+This will increase your grip strength.
+You can also try hanging on thicker bars, vertical ropes, or towels, making gripping somewhat harder.
+You are only as strong as your weakest link – if your hands and forearms can’t hold your weight, you’ll never be able to do a strict pull-up.

 2. Do weighted isometrics (static holds) at the top and middle of the pull-up.
 Aim to hold yourself without moving for 20-30 seconds.
 But don’t rest your chin on the bar!
 See how long you can keep yourself from straightening your arms.